OmkarGangan/2.-Diabetes-Prediction-Classification/README.md

 BMI Body mass index (weight in kg/(height in m)^2) \
 DiabetesPedigreeFunction Diabetes pedigree function   \
 Age Age (years)   \
-Outcome Class variable (0 or 1) 268 of 768 are 1, the others are 0
+Outcome Class variable (0 or 1) 268 of 768 are 1, the others are 0 \

+Data set is from Kaggle:https://www.kaggle.com/uciml/pima-indians-diabetes-database